 There are multiple reasons the IRS or other agency may file a lien against your home; failure to pay property taxes isn’t the only one.
 For instance, if you are behind on your income taxes, your state or local governments can file a lien on your home.

 A lien is not necessarily a problem if you pay your taxes in a timely fashion.
 Wait too long, though, and the government could be forced to take action, such as sending the debt to collections.
+If you are overwhelmed by tax debt, find out if you qualify for IRS hardship programs.

 Types of tax liens